urboob21/urboob21.github.io/content/posts/english-stories.md

 <br>

 ## 7. The Best Prince
-> **Target Words**: `allow, announce, beside, challenge, claim, condition, contribute, difference, divide, expert, famous, force, harm, lay, peace, prince, protect, sense, sudden, therefore`
+> `allow, announce, beside, challenge, claim, condition, contribute, difference, divide, expert, famous, force, harm, lay, peace, prince, protect, sense, sudden, therefore`

 King Minos was very sick.
 His condition was getting worse.
 He had three sons.
 He loved them all.
 He had to announce who would become king.
 Two of the princes stood waiting outside the king’s room.
 Theseus was the oldest and strongest.
 He thought his father would make him king.
 Pelias, the second son, thought differently.
 He was an expert with weapons.
 He thought the king would choose him.